kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

 ## Explicit vs Implicit SRS

-Now that you've learned about explicit and implicit spaced repetition, the big question is which one to choose.
+Now that you've learned about explicit and implicit spaced repetition, the big question is **which one to choose**.

 It's been scientifically proven that explicit SRS-s are more effective at getting information into your long-term memory, but there are several downsides that become more and more apparent throughout your language learning process:

-1. With explicit spaced repetition, the context of a word or expression is not retained within the contents of a flashcard.
+1. With explicit spaced repetition, **the context of a word or expression is not retained** within the contents of a flashcard.
 This leads to a situation when you know the meaning of a word, but are unable to correctly employ it as a part of your active vocabulary.
-2. Properly employing explicit SRS-s by reviewing on time and following common guidelines (which unleashes their full potential) is an ever-growing burden of time and patience that adds up over time as your level of proficiency rises.
+2. Properly employing explicit SRS-s by reviewing on time and following common guidelines (which unleashes their full potential) is **an ever-growing burden of time and patience** that adds up over time as your level of proficiency rises.
-3. Explicit SRS-s are simply not scalable enough for the later stages of language learning (intermediate-to-advanced), as the amount of words you need to learn increases exponentially (for instance, it is for this reason that there is no Goethe B2 or C1 wordlist, it would be a whole book).
+3. Explicit SRS-s are simply **not scalable enough for the later stages of language learning** (intermediate-to-advanced), as the amount of words you need to learn increases exponentially (for instance, it is for this reason that there is no Goethe B2 or C1 wordlist, it would be a whole book).
 You will be swamped with thousands (if not tens of thousands) of scheduled reviews and will have to either miss reviews, sabotaging the whole point of using an SRS, or turn to implicit spaced repetition.

-These issues have led me to believe that there's no best type of spaced repetition system, and I recommend you to mix them instead to get the most optimal and, what's even more crucial, persistent result.
+These issues have led me to believe that **there is no best type of spaced repetition system**, and I recommend you to mix them instead to get the most optimal and, what's even more crucial, persistent result.
 That sort of mix or ratio has to be flexible, as your needs in terms of scalability, speed and barrier-of-entry change throughout your learning process.